 2. NWDAF service consumer sends Analytics information or analytics subscription request to the aggregator NWDAF, i.e. NWDAF1 in the Figure 6.1A.3.2-1.
 In the request, NWDAF service consumer provides the requested Analytics ID(s), e.g. Analytics ID 1.

+The NWDAF service consumer may also provide "time when analytics information is needed" (e.g. T1).
+It is expected that T1 is equal or greater than the Supported Analytics Delay per Analytics ID of the Aggregator NWDAF (if available).
+Otherwise, the aggregator NWDAF may reject the analytics request or analytics subscription.

 Once receiving the request, the Aggregator NWDAF1 may decide to subscribe data analytics from other NWDAF instances which can provide the requested data analytics.
 Based on the Analytics ID, there are two cases for the Aggregator NWDAF1 to subscribe data analytics from other NWDAF instances.

 3a.
 If the data analytics requires UE location information, e.g. for the Analytics IDs "UE Mobility", "Abnormal behaviour", or "User Data Congestion", then: